frggycc/building-access-control-system/README.md

 ---
 # Register the Raspberry Pi with AWS IoT Core
 ## Create an IoT Thing
+This is where you will register your Raspberry Pi as an IoT device.
+You will need to create a new IoT Thing instance and then download several certificates into the Raspberry Pi.
+This certificates tell the IoT Core service that the Raspberry Pi is authroized

 ## Create an IoT Policy